HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 {{ figure_markup(
   image="resource-hint-adoption-onservice-worker-pages.png",
-  caption="Resource hint adoption on Service Worker pages.", description="Column chart showcasing the resource hint adoption on Service Worker pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTYAbLxN40s6mNR1jo0XDe_V4siN8TAsx2mryMp5IQmlJ-9O9eJxYROz7Rw6ozyFP6hlIZHxxh95GqX/pubchart?oid=252958553&format=interactive", sheets_gid="691299508", sql_file="adoption_service_workers.sql"
+  caption="Resource hint adoption on Service Worker pages.", description="A bar chart of the rate of resource hint adoption on Service Worker pages broken down by hint type and form factor.
+For desktop, 29% of pages use the `dns-prefetch` resource hint, 47% use `preload`, 34% use `preconnect`, 10% use `prefetch`, and less than 1% use `prerender`.
+Mobile is similar, except that `dns-prefetch` has 30% usage (1% higher), and `preconnect` has 34% (13% lower).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTYAbLxN40s6mNR1jo0XDe_V4siN8TAsx2mryMp5IQmlJ-9O9eJxYROz7Rw6ozyFP6hlIZHxxh95GqX/pubchart?oid=252958553&format=interactive", sheets_gid="691299508", sql_file="adoption_service_workers.sql"